 Early into our journey, the Creative Director came to me asking for help.
 There was no easy way to search our competitors and compare what we had to what our competitors offered.
-We created a rough search aggregation tool that allowed us to do just that.
-It was rough but our team could search and compare content side by side and against the competition.
-It was a very useful tool saving us time and money, and allowing us to curate content in a much more effective way.
-It was at that time that a light bulb went off.
+So we created a rough search aggregation tool that allowed us to do just that.
+However, it did the trick.
+Our team could search and compare content, look at options side by side and compare with the competition.
+The tool was useful, saving us time and money, and allowing us to curate content in a much more effective way.
+A light bulb went off.
 How cool would it be to make this kind of tool available to customers.
 They could search multiple image providers simultaneously saving a ton of time, and compare results.
 But then, life went on.

 I incorporated iSPY in 2016.
 In 2017, we launched our prototype.
 This was followed by our beta site, and then in 2018 we launched our SaaS platform solution for visual content called iSPY Visuals.

 Two years later, the pandemic hit.
 Our team, like many others, struggled with the new Zoom schooling.
-The quality of education varied and many parents began looking for alternative options to keep their kids engaged.
+The quality of online education varied and parents began looking for alternative options to keep their kids engaged.
 Our teammate, Karen, asked why there wasn’t a tool like iSPY Visuals for education.
-(To read Karen’s story, click here) We loved the idea and started to explore what existed in the edtech space.
+(To read Karen’s story, click here) We loved the idea.
+We started to explore what existed in the edtech space, and if there was a need for a search tool for online education programs.
 We were surprised that there are no real education aggregators, let alone with the tools that we are building.
 So the idea of iSPY Education was conceived.

 Leslie Hughes is the CEO and Founder of iSPY Technologies, Inc. which first launched iSPY Visuals, an intelligent search tool and workspace for visual content users, and iSPY Education.
 Hughes has over 20 years experience blending content, creativity and technology.
 She was President of Bill Gates’ Corbis Images, and President of the Markets and Products Group for Corbis Corp.
 She became an entrepreneur 10 years ago.
 Hughes has consulted or been part of 6 start-ups and 12 acquisitions.
 She has an MBA from the Cox School of Business at Southern Methodist University, is the proud mother of two and lives and works in New York.